 ‘Boredom and Baroque Space’, Photomediations: A Reader, eds.
 Kamila Kuc & Joanna Zylinska (London: Open Humanities Press, 2016).

 ‘Doubled Up’ in Double Exposures, Manuel Vason (London: Intellect Books, 2014).

-‘The Syntax of Photography’, Imprint: Visual Narratives in Books (Stockholm: Art & Theory Book, 2013).
+‘The Syntax of Photography’, Imprint: Visual Narratives in Books, Stockholm: Art & Theory Book, 2013).

-‘The Emancipated Photographer’, The Versatile Image, ed.
-(Leuven Press, 2013).
+‘The Emancipated Photographer’, The Versatile Image, Leuven Press, 2013.

 ‘The Digital Condition: Cameras, Computers, Screens’, The Photographic Image in Digital Culture, ed.
-Martin Lister (Routledge, 2012).
+Martin Lister, Routledge, 2012.

 Currently Professor of Photography at the Media, Art and Design Campus, where he supervises PhDs (practice and theory based research projects) and teaches on postgraduate programmes, specifically the MA Photography Arts course.
-David is also Director of the Photography Research Group.
+David is also co-leader of the Photography Research Group.

 For details of all my research outputs, visit my WestminsterResearch profile.